Brianne Donaldson

 Research Abstract

-My overall interest is in exploring non-anthropocentric ontologies—whether religious, secular, or scientific—to develop experimental ethical practices that extend beyond a narrow view of human, personhood, and species.
-I aim to use my work and teaching to lessen, and end, animal exploitation.
+My overall interest is in exploring non-anthropocentric ontologies—whether religious, secular, or scientific—to develop experimental ethical practices and modes of nonviolent feeling that extend beyond a narrow view of human, personhood, and species.
+I illuminate overlapping logics of violence for animals, plants, and marginalized people, especially in industrial agriculture.
+I aim to use my work to lessen, and end, animal exploitation.

 My current projects include: